How to Boost Productivity with an Inspiring Home Office Setup

 Let in Natural Light

 One of the things I’ve always found hard about working in an office is the unnatural light situation.
 I used to get quite bad headaches when sitting under fluorescent lights and it generally doesn’t make you feel great.
 If possible, try and setup your workspace in an area that’s spoiled with natural light.
 In my new house, the second bedroom will become an office, and it’s the lightest room in the house which makes it perfect.
 I always try to position my desk by the window to not only enjoy the light, but be able to glance outside and look at something that isn’t a wall!
+If you can get a garden office pod, then that would be way better, thanks to their large windows.

 Improve Your Storage